Proposed mergers and relocations of the Fitzroy Football Club: Fitzroy today

 Meanwhile, in the wake of Fitzroy leaving the AFL and having temporarily no football operations, the University Reds sought to fill some of the void (and thereby gaining more support) by renaming themselves the 'Fitzroy Reds', adopting (with the Fitzroy Football Club's blessing and sponsorship) the Fitzroy jumper and playing out of Fitzroy Football Club's traditional home, the Brunswick Street Oval.

 However, as Fitzroy Football Club further increased its assets and profile it was felt that two separate football clubs called 'Fitzroy' wasn't the most efficient way to rebuild Fitzroy's profile in the Victorian footballing community.
-In December 2008 the Fitzroy Reds Football Club terminated its membership of the VAFA, transferred all its assets to the Fitzroy Football Club and ceased to exist as an entity.
+In December 2008 the Fitzroy Reds terminated its membership of the VAFA, transferred all its assets to the Fitzroy Football Club and ceased to exist as an entity.
 In return the Fitzroy Football Club (by special dispensation from the VAFA), took the Fitzroy Reds' place in the VAFA competition.
 Also the Fitzroy Football Club agreed to add "incorporating the Fitzroy Reds" to their logo and name.
 This was done with the full support of the Brisbane Lions.

 Today the club fields amateur and semi professional teams in the Victorian Amateur Football Association, Victorian Women's Football League and various other junior leagues respectively.

 After a bumpy start, relations between the Lions and Fitzroy are strong, with a one club approach being taken by both parties.
 The Lions sponsor a male and female Fitzroy player per season, have the Fitzroy juniors form guards of honour at Melbourne games, and both take pride in a rich history stretching back to 1883.